christian-johnson/borsuk-ulam/README.md

 1. Clone this repo: `git clone git@github.com:christian-johnson/borsuk-ulam.git`
 2. Change into the directory: `cd borsuk-ulam`
 3. Install dependencies: `npm install`
-4. Build the application: `npm run build`
+4. Build the application: `npm run dev`
-5. Serve the page with the web server of your choice, e.g. `cd dist/ && python -m http.server`
+5. Serve the page with the web server of your choice, e.g. `npm run preview`
-6. Visit the appropriate address in your browser (in this case, it would be `localhost:8000`).
+6. Visit the appropriate address in your browser (in this case, it would be `localhost:4173`).
 7. Wait for the Python kernel to load, click the button, and enjoy!

 ## Contributing